essenius/motion_camera/README.md

 ### Live Feed Handler
 Provides the `/feed` handler: Displays the live feed at the right sampling rate.

-### Motion Camera App
+### Motion Camera
-The controller managing Flask, the endpoints and the other objects.
+Main application, and the MotionCamera class managing Flask, the endpoints and the other objects.
 It also contains a signal handler to make sure that pressing Ctrl-C is handled gracefully.

-### Logging

-the `set_logging` function sets up logging, capturing the logging level from the command line.
-Start the app with `motion_camera.py --log=INFO` for the INFO level.
-You can also use DEBUG, WARNING, ERROR or CRITICAL.
-Default is WARNING.
-To prevent too much noise during debugging, logging level of dependencies (picamera2, cv2, flask and werkzeug) is put to INFO when choosing DEBUG.